brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Feature] The backtrace action accepts now an already existing one.
 Great for debugging error objects.
     - [Feature] Minor usability changes to both skins.
     - [Feature] Added an automatic backtrace analysis for error objects.
-    - [Feature] Added the sourcecode dump to the error object analysis.
+    - [Feature] Added the source code dump to the error object analysis.
     - [Feature] Added proper handling for BOM chars in array keys and properties.
     - [Feature] Added an exception handler, to replace the PHP5 Fatal Error Handler.
     - [Feature] Added the date time to the output.